josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 The idea that anyone who manages to prompt their way to a website has earned precisely the same title as those who have hard-earned expertise in the web platform—and specifically, the idea that the lone qualification of said title is making a website live—strikes me as both a wildly distorted view of the job, and a derisive view of those who practice it.
 And so, I felt compelled to respond in disagreement.

-As the conversation went back and forth, it became clear to me that the core of the disagreement was the answer to a single question, eventually posed by the original author:
+As the conversation went back and forth, it became clear to me that the heart of the disagreement was the answer to a single question, eventually posed by the original author:

 > "What's your definition of a web developer?"